clercjs/clerc/README.md

 Clerc is a library for building CLI Apps in Node.js, Deno or Bun.
 It's designed both for single-command CLIs, or for very complex CLIs that have subcommands.

-# 💎 Features
+# ✨ Features
 - **Lightweight** - Dependencies are bundled and minified
 - **Plugin system** - Add rich features on demand.
 - **Chainable APIs** - Composable.
-- **Developer friendly** - Strongly typed, converts flags to camelCase.
+- **Developer friendly** - Strongly typed, converts flags and parameters to camelCase.
 - **Parses parameters** - No need to read them by yourself.
 - **I18N** - Easy to change different locales!
 - **Official Plugins**